ScarlettYellow/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+Scarlett Huang is always on a journey of discovering her actual self and "true love".

-Scarlett Huang is an undergraduate student majoring in both [Communication](https://drive.google.com/open?id=1vq__rdYHl9Ns7fv0wPL_QlAQYxF6ahcF) and [Computer Science ](https://drive.google.com/open?id=1tNNoqNa9HC33VkgTHEuDx-XLKVN0XuWJ) in [Huazhong University of Science and Technology](http://english.hust.edu.cn/).
-She founded and leaded the [AI Group](https://unique-ailab.github.io/) of [Unique Studio](https://hustunique.com/).
-She worked as an AI Product Manager (PM) intern, respectively, in the [Smart Retail Department](https://megvii.com/Smart_Retail) of [Face++ (Megvii)](https://megvii.com/), and the [AI Labs](https://www.didiglobal.com/science/ailabs) of [Didi Chuxing](https://www.didiglobal.com/).
+She used to be a liberal arts student, but fell in love with designing Technology Products in univeristy.
+This carried into her majors in both [Communication](https://drive.google.com/open?id=1zSoWb30w7oAiSfQvMJQd8bkCIeRSk5xB) and [Computer Science ](https://drive.google.com/open?id=1ICUjT-VQ_Fka3SFW8Jifxg4hM8gGqzTQ) in [Huazhong University of Science and Technology](http://english.hust.edu.cn/), and AI Product Manager (PM) internships in the [AI Labs](https://www.didiglobal.com/science/ailabs) of [Didi Chuxing](https://www.didiglobal.com/), and [Smart Retail Department](https://megvii.com/Intelligent_Retail/) of [Face++ (Megvii)](https://megvii.com/).
+She also founded and leaded the [AI Group](https://unique-ailab.github.io/) of [Unique Studio](https://hustunique.com/).

-She positions herself as a fusion of technology and humanities.
-She is committed to promoting the productization and commercialization of AI technology as an AI PM.
-She has AI productization experience in the fields of Smart Retail, Intelligent Customer Service and Intelligent Transportation with the comprehensive application of various AI technologies, including CV, NLP, ASR, etc.
+She positions herself as a fusion of both technology and humanities.
+Her goal is to promote the productization and commercialization of AI technology as an AI PM.

+She currently has AI productization experience in the fields of Smart Retail, Intelligent Customer Service and Intelligent Mobility with the comprehensive application of various AI technologies, including CV, NLP, ASR, etc.